Ready to build better conversations?

 Conduct short, recurring meetings.
 Transparency can’t be obtained if you’re not talking with your sales reps regularly — reviewing their potential deals and identifying blockers.

-It’s important to show your team you’re available and willing to speak, but once the organization grows too large, it’s unfeasible to meet with every individual employee under your guidance.
+It's important to show your entire team you're available and willing to speak, but once the organization grows too large, it's unfeasible to meet with every individual employee under your guidance.

 If your team is structured into smaller pods of representatives, you only need to meet with the pod leader each week.
 Furthermore, these meetings should be concise, lasting no more than 20-30 minutes.
-The schedule and agenda are pre-determined, and team leads should come prepared to present relevant information.
+The schedule and agenda are pre-determined, and team leaders should come prepared to present relevant information.